 • Add a pinch of sea salt to the chocolate pudding for a more nuanced flavor.

-How to serve Halloween Dirt Cake Cups
+Halloween Dirt Cake Storage

 How many servings of Halloween dirt pudding does this make?

 If you don’t have this exact size of glass, you could use bigger or smaller glasses, and just make a few more or a few less cups.
-Halloween dirt cups all about FUN, so don’t stress!

 Why is my pudding grainy?